zhousarah/azure-compute-docs/articles/container-instances/container-instances-custom-dns.md

 Validate that DNS is working as expected from within your container.
 For example, read the `/etc/resolv.conf` file to ensure proper configuration of the DNS settings provided in the YAML file.

 > [!NOTE]
 > Note that the Azure DNS resolver IP 168.63.129.16 is automatically added to the /etc/resolv.conf file in ACIs, even when a custom DNS configuration is applied.
 This can lead to resolution issues in distributions that handle DNS querying processes in parallel.
-See the [Limitations](#limitations) section for more information.
+For more information, see the [Limitations section](#limitations).

 ```bash
 root@wk-caas-81d609b206c541589e11058a6d260b38-90b0aff460a737f346b3b0:/# cat /etc/resolv.conf